bentoml/BentoML/README.md

 - [(Beta) API server deployment on Kubernetes](https://github.com/bentoml/BentoML/tree/master/guides/deployment/deploy-with-kubernetes)

+## Project Overview

+BentoML has three main components:

+* BentoService: High-level API for defining a prediction service by packaging trained model, preprocessing source code, dependencies, and configurations into a BentoML bundle file, which can be deployed as containerize REST API server, PyPI package, CLI tool, or batch/streaming serving job

+* DeploymentOperator: The enssential module for deploying and managing your prediction service workloads on Kubernetes cluster and cloud platforms such as AWS Lambda, SageMaker, Azure ML, and GCP Function etc

+* YataiServer: Web UI and APIs for model management and model serving deployment process management for teams

 ## Feature Highlights

 * __Multiple Distribution Format__ - Easily package your Machine Learning models
   and preprocessing code into a format that works best with your inference scenario: